Indo-Pakistani air war of 1965: Main battle

 On 16 September, an IAF Hunter and a PAF F-86 Sabre were shot down over Halwara.
 The IAF pilot was killed, but the Pakistani pilot ejected and spent the rest of the war as a POW.
 A Pakistani Cessna and an Auster observation aircraft were also shot down that day.

-On 18 September, a Sabre was shot down by a Gnat over Amritsar; the incident was reported by the District Collector, who witnessed the dogfight.
+On 18 September, a Sabre was shot down by a Gnat over Amritsar piloted by Amar Jit Singh Sandhu; the incident was reported by the District Collector, who witnessed the dogfight.
 That day, a Pakistani Sabre shot down a civilian Indian aircraft after the civilian plane identified itself; the PAF pilot assumed that it was on a reconnaissance mission.
 Years later, the pilot wrote to the Indian pilot's daughter and apologized for shooting down the aircraft.
 The plane was carrying Gujarat Chief Minister Balwant Rai.

 On 19 September, a Gnat and two Sabres were shot down over Chawinda.
 One of the Sabres was credited to S/L Denzil Keelor, the brother of Trevor Keelor, who was credited with the first Indian aerial victory of the war.
 The following day, another two Hunters and an F-86 Sabre were lost over Kasur, Pakistan.

 The F-86 was vulnerable against the Folland Gnat, nicknamed "Sabre Slayer."
 The Gnat is credited by independent and Indian sources with shooting down seven Pakistani Canadair Sabres in the 1965 war; two Gnats were downed by PAF fighters.